janoleko/LaMa/README.md

 ## Introductory example: Homogeneous HMM

-We analyze the `elephant` data set contained in the package using a simple 2-state HMM with state-dependent gamma distributions.
+We analyse the `elephant` data set contained in the package using a simple 2-state HMM with state-dependent gamma distributions.
 We fit the model to the hourly step lengths.